Geometric Thermoelectric Pump: Energy Harvesting beyond Seebeck and Pyroelectric Effects

-which is also confirmed numerically.
-It indicates that increasing the temperature fluctuation and meanwhile decreasing the average temperature can increase the open-circuit voltage that is upper bounded by $2\varepsilon_0/e$.
+which is also confirmed numerically (not shown here).
+It indicates that increasing the temperature fluctuation and meanwhile decreasing the average temperature can increase the open-circuit voltage, which is upper bounded by $V^{\text{max}}_{oc}=2\varepsilon_0/e$.

-Finally, we provide specific estimates for the-third-way converted electricity.
+Finally, we provide realisitic parameter estimates for the GTEP effect converted electricity.
 The real coupling rates are usually at the scale of GHz, indicating one electron hopping per nanosecond.
 We then can confer the unit GHz to the dimensionless couplings used for calculating Figs.~\ref{fig2} and \ref{fig3}.
-As such the peak current $I_{sc}=0.04$ in Fig.~\ref{fig2} corresponds to $6.4$ pA, and the average current per period at $Q/(2T_p)\approx0.004$ in Fig.~\ref{fig3} corresponds to $0.64$ pA.
+As such the peak current $I_{sc}=0.04$ in Fig.~\ref{fig2} corresponds to $0.04*1.6\times10^{-19}$C$/10^{-9}$s$=6.4$ pA, and the average current per period at $Q/(2\mathcal T_p)\approx0.004$ in Fig.~\ref{fig3} corresponds to $0.64$ pA.
 Considering the advantage of scalability in nanodevices, if we pack molecular quantum dots with spacing $50$ nm between two metallic plate leads, we will have the packing density $4\times10^{10}$/cm$^2$ that leads to the significant current density around the order of $0.1$A/cm$^2$.
 Also, the output voltage can be further optimized in practice, e.g. in the molecular junction the energy gap between the LUMO and the lead's Fermi level is around $\varepsilon_0=2$ eV~\cite{SMJ1,SMJ2}, which compared to our used $\varepsilon_0=40$ meV can further improve the output voltage according to Eq.~(\ref{eq:Voc}).
-Moreover, the temperature fluctuation in space can be as large as from 100 K to 500 K, which will generate even better electricity by the-third-way.
+Moreover, the temperature fluctuation in the industry or deep space, e.g., the satellite or the space station, can be as large as from 100 K to 500 K, which can generate even better electricity by the GTEP effect.

-Although there is widespread demand for both cost reductions and performance improvements, it is important at this stage to explore ``out of the box" in principle.
-The-third-way of thermal-electric conversion reported here is such an attempt.
-In contrast to Seebeck and pyroelectric effects, the-third-way is a consequence of the fluctuation-induced charge redistribution.
-It results from the fundamental nonequilibrium thermodynamics and has a deep connection to the topological phase in quantum mechanics.
-We believe that, as our ability to design and manipulate nano-systems is improving, the-third-way of thermal-electric conversion will provide the new means of energy harvesting to harness the ubiquitous temperature fluctuations in the world.
+Although there is widespread demand in thermal energy science for both cost reductions and performance improvements, it is important at this stage to explore ``out of the box" in principle.
+The GTEP effect reported here as the-third-way of thermal-electric conversion is such an attempt.
+In contrast to Seebeck and pyroelectric effects, GTEP effect is a consequence of the temperature-fluctuation-induced charge redistribution.
+This-third-way of thermal-electric conversion does not require neither polarized materials nor spatial temperature heterogeneity.
+It results from the fundamental nonequilibrium thermodynamic geometry~\cite{GHP1, GHP2} and has a deep connection to the topological geometric phase in non-Hermitian quantum mechanics.